Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Understanding these three approaches requires examining their distinct biological pathways.
 Semaglutide mimics the GLP-1 hormone to slow gastric emptying and reduce appetite.
 5-Amino-1MQ inhibits nicotinamide N-methyltransferase (NNMT) to enhance cellular energy production.
 AOD-9604 represents amino acids 176-191 of human growth hormone, targeting lipolysis without affecting glucose metabolism.

-Semaglutide stands as the most clinically validated option among these three compounds.
+Semaglutide is the most clinically validated option among these three compounds.
 Originally developed for type 2 diabetes management, its weight loss effects emerged as a significant secondary benefit in clinical trials.
 The STEP program trials demonstrated consistent 10-15% body weight reduction across diverse patient populations (Wilding et al., NEJM, 2021).

 Key Strengths: